septentrio-gnss/mosaicHAT/README.md

 #### 1.4.3	Second Antenna

-Second antenna is similar to first antenna except that ANT2 pad in mosaic is not inernally protected and does not carry DC voltage.
+The second antenna is similar to first antenna except that ANT2 pad in mosaic is not internally ESD-protected and does not carry DC voltage by itself.
+Wherefore, both protection and DC biasing are needed.

+For ESD protection, TVS diode (SESD0402X1BN-0010-098) is used.
+The